 A terminal illness can deplete life savings, causing great emotional strain at the end of life.
 Donations may pay for rent or utilities so that a loved one can stay at home at the end of their life.
 Or transportation costs to bring families together for one last visit.
 The possibilities are endless.
 Some of the ways the Foundation helps patients and families:

-- Granting last wishes to patients, such as a trip to a major league baseball game, a last trip to the beach, and help with veterinary bills for beloved pets
+- Granting last wishes to patients, such as a trip to a favorite restaurant, a last trip to the beach, and help with veterinary bills for beloved pets

 - Providing basic necessities such as eyeglasses, dentures, and clothing to enhance dignity at end-of-life